accessibilitywars/zaw2/content/builds/alac-hybrid-tempest.md

 Check with your team regarding the boons that you need to cover.

+---

-#### Raid Ready
+## Raid Ready
 * W1 Vale Guardian - You should be able to heal through greens pretty easily.
 Blast your healing fields before greens happen.
 Reserve {{ skill(id="29415") }} for emergencies.
 * W1 Gorseval - You may want to bring stability and aegis for this fight.
-Immobilise with {{ skill(id="5571") is also usef	ul during the split phase.
+Immobilising with {{ skill(id="5571") }} is also useful during the split phase.
 * W1 Sabetha - Probably not a good idea to flak kite due to the way alac is distributed, unless you want to stay really close to the party.
 You can however use {{ skill(id="5536") }} to navigate past flame wall, which is pretty nifty.
-* W2 Slothasor - You will need to bring more condition cleanses for this fight and in doing so sacrifice damage
+* W2 Slothasor - You will need to bring more condition cleanses for this fight and in doing so, will sacrifice damage
 * W3 Xera - This build can tank xera and clear crystals at the same time.
 * W4 Cairn - This build is excellent on this fight.
-Be careful of Magnetic Aura as it can kill your allies.
+Be careful of {{ skill(id="5685") }} as it can kill your allies.
 * W4 Mursaat Overseer - Healing is not a priority and you can opt for more damage choices.
 You should however retain survival options for jade armors and the resultant death nova.
 * W4 Samarog - Healing through this fight is extremely easy.
 CC however is quite a pain and you may consider bringing {{ skill(id="5567") }} for CC.
-Otherwise Try to bait as the tank if you can.
+Otherwise try to bait as the tank if you can.
 * W4 Deimos - Due to your high toughness, you are likely to tank and will function as a great tank.
 Group aegis through {{ skill(id="30432") }} is extremely effective in CM!
 * W5 Soulless Horror - You have enough toughness to tank this fight, enough damage to contribute.
 CC is going to be your biggest weakness. {{ skill(id="5536") }} can navigate through walls.
 * W5 Dhuum - With your toughness, you will probably tank on this fight.
 You may opt to bring movement skills if you are doing the green mechanic (G3) as the tank.
 * W6 Conjured Amalgamate - {{ skill(id="29968") }} is often used to bypass the clap mechanic on your subgroup.
 * W6 Twin Largos - This build does well tanking on either lanes for this fight.
 * W6 Qadim - Your CCs are not particularly super responsive so you need to know the fight well.
-* W7 Adina - Magnetic aura is pretty cool on this fight.
+* W7 Adina - {{ skill(id="5685") }} is pretty cool on this fight.
 * W7 QTP - You are probably not the best tank on the list, but not the worst either.
 Unlike other tanks you can't exactly sit comfortably on the roads mechanic with damage mitigation strategies and you probably will accidentally point your cones in the wrong direction if you aren't careful enough.

 #### Pitfalls
 1. Just in case the other healer has 2k toughness and you are considering, Tempest in general does not perform as a better hand kite than other alternatives.
 You have to change a lot of things in the build which is outside the scope of this guide.
-2. You need to sacrifice a lot of be able do significant condi cleanses.
+2. You need to sacrifice a lot to be able do significant condi cleanses.
 It isn't a great performer on slothasor.
 3. The reflects on elementalist can be a little janky on Matthias.
 I recommend sticking to the tradition of using mesmers and guardians.

 ## Videos